-The choice of location shooting was influenced by "Australian children who have told me that they find many of the children in English stories too prim and bookish," according to Bill Bain, the Australian producer of the seven part children's adventure serial which began on Saturday 9 November 1963.
+The choice of casting for the young actors was influenced by "Australian children who have told me that they find many of the children in English stories too prim and bookish," according to Bill Bain, the Australian producer of the seven part children's adventure serial which began on Saturday 9 November 1963.
 "I saw hundreds of kids before I found Janina and Gregory" Bain told the TV Times reporter Diana Lancaster.
 "They're so alive and natural."
-Bain, an ex-school teacher had taught 11 and 16 year-old children for five years in Sydney as well as writing for schools radio programmes.
+Bain, an ex-schoolteacher had taught 11 and 16 year-old children for five years in Sydney as well as writing for schools radio programmes.
 But when television arrived in Australia in 1958 he began directing and producing as well as writing every kind of programme for children and adults.

 Janina Faye (Jo), who was 15, had already been acting for five years although her first success was at seven when she played in the Helen Keller film, The Miracle Worker.
 Gregory Phillips (Tim) was also fifteen but had only started acting two years beforehand.
 But he had already played in an Armchair Theatre production (The Invasion) and as Judy Garland's son in I Could Go on Singing.
 Karl Lanchbury (Gally) was a bit older at 19.
 "I don't usually play healthy types - normally I'm a psychological mess.
 I've been maladjusted in Probation Officer, in John Cassavetes' The Webster Boy and Terence Rattigan's The Final Test."
 Jessica Spencer was best known for her part as Maggie Weston in Probation Officer.